espocrm/documentation/docs/administration/entity-manager.md

 #### Link Multiple Field

-The parameter *Link Multiple Field* implies that the field of *Link-Multiple* type will be created along with relationship.
+The parameter *Link Multiple Field* implies that the field of *Link-Multiple* type will be created along with the relationship.
 You can put such a field on the layout.
 It's convenient for quick picking of related records.
-It's not a good option if your relationship is intended to have a lot of linked records that can slow down loading of detail view screen.
+It's not a good option if your relationship is intended to have a lot of linked records that can slow down loading of the detail view screen.

 Examples of link-multiple fields: